San Vicente: Alimanguan Beach Rock Formation

-That’s the first thing that comes to my mind when I saw a particular rock formation in San Vicente.
-The rocks here has formation that looks like kraken shells which seem to have monster lurking beneath it.
-But I think these aresome igneous rocks that were formed from lava that has cooled off.
+Located in San Vicente’s coastline, the rocks here have the formation that looks like Kraken shells which seem to have a monster lurking beneath it.
+These are some igneous rocks that were formed from lava that has cooled off.
 And this rock was sculpted over time by the sea waves.
-But I am no expert with geologic formation that I spent much time in taking photos of it.
+But we’re no expert with the geologic formation that we spent much time in taking photos of it.

 - From Puerto Princesa, take a Shuttle Van or Mini-bus going to San Vicente or Port Barton.
 Upon reaching the town you can walk towards the beach.